lachang/StoryTeller-demo/README.md

 Alcatraz, a great example of a Bay Area tourist spot.
 Since its public opening in 1973, tours have been guided using old aged audio recorders.
 With StoryTeller, the experience is completely redefined.

-Simple take out your smartphone, open the app, and you’ll be presented with streams of media based on where you are on the island.
+Simply take out your smartphone, open the app, and you’ll be presented with streams of media based on where you are on the island.
 The closer you are to a story point, the higher up on the nearest stories it will appear.

 The experience isn’t complete without adding your own new stories around the globe.
 Simply record your story at a particular location and have it available for all others who come seeking an adventure.